alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 We’re committed to quickly addressing bugs, that come up and keeping our open issue count as low as possible.
-Both our community and Insiders editions are regularly updated, ensuring you have the latest features and fixes available at all time.
+Both our community and Insiders editions are regularly updated, ensuring you have the latest features and fixes available at all times.

 ## Additional benefits

-As a premium sponsors, you enjoy additional benefits that are not available to our regular sponsors.
-Sponsoring our work on our [commercial tiers] starting at [$125 a month], you'll get:
+As a premium sponsors, you'll enjoy additional benefits that are not available to our individual sponsors.
+When sponsoring our work on one of our [commercial tiers] starting at [$125 a month], you'll get additional benefits that we offer for enterprises:

 - Multiple seats for your team
 - [Prioritized] bug reports to keep your projects running smoothly